MichalGoly/SpaceShooter/README.md

 power ups, have both the mass and velocities.
 This way after a collision is being detected, it can be resolved in a perfectly elastic manner.
 Finally, there are two power ups available for the player to pick up.
-A shield which will protect him from the enemies for a duration of 15 seconds, and a green bolt capable of decreasing the delay between the players bullets being shot.
+A shield which will protect him from the enemies for a duration of 15 seconds, and a green bolt capable of decreasing the delay between the player's bullets being shot.
 Game becomes more and more difficult as the time progress due to the amount of meteros and enemies being spawned every second.